df424/drexel_INFO-T780/search/README.md

 pip install argparse

 <h3>Running the Program</h3>
-To run the two problems use:
+To run the two problems use:</br>
-python assignment1.py puzzle
+python assignment1.py puzzle </br>
-python assignemtn1.py means-end
+python assignemtn1.py means-end</br>

 An example of the output is given at the bottom of this page for both problems.